Vernon Carey: 2009

-2010 season
+2010

 In 2010, Carey started just 12 games for the Dolphins at right tackle and missed four games due to injuries.

-2011 season
+2011

 In 2011, Carey started 15 games at right guard position while missing just one game.

 Retirement

 On August 5, 2012, Carey announced his retirement from football.
 He became an assistant football coach at Miami Northwestern High School.
 On April 19, 2018, he signed a one-day contract to retire as a member of the Dolphins.

 Personal life

 Vernon wedded LaTavia, his long-time girlfriend, in October 2004.
 The couple has a son, Vernon Carey Jr. and twins, son Jaylen and daughter Taelynn.
 They reside in Miramar, Florida.
 Growing up, the Miami Dolphins were his favorite sports team and Reggie White was his favorite athlete.
 Carey lists "Martin" as favorite television show, The Notorious B.I.G. as favorite recording artist and the Bible as favorite book.
 He holds a B.A. in liberal arts from Miami.